ChloeRickards/ChloeRickards.github.io/_pages/about.md

 ### Graduate Student Researcher, 09/2020 – 09/2022, University of California Santa Cruz, Santa Cruz, CA
 * Estimated Infection Fatality Rate (IFR) of COVID-19 in New York City from serology, case, and death data
-* Applied Fourier transforms, Bayesian inference, and a No U-Turn Sampler (NUTS) to infer undiagnosed infections and test for maximum likelihood among IFR estimates
+* Applied mathematical modeling and Bayesian statistics in R to infer undiagnosed infections from cases and deaths and then tested for maximum likelihood among IFR estimates
 * Assessed several IFRs across the globe for patterns in age-specific mortality and determined potential causes for the patterns observed, including wealth inequality and underlying conditions
 * Findings in review, with a preprint available at: [https://bit.ly/3abTiVg](https://bit.ly/3abTiVg)